aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/README.md

 [`mkdocs-material`][mkdocs-material] specifically).
 A demo of the site for the guide can be viewed [here][kh-site].

+### Through GitLab Pages

+If this project has been pushed to a GitLab repository and CI/CD is enabled, you can head to your GitLab repository site and look for `Builds > Jobs` and see if the `pages` job has been completed.
+Then, look at `Deploy > Pages` to get the URL of the deployed documentation.
+You can access the generated guide site by appending `/guide` to the URL.

+Should `Use unique domain` is enabled, you can disable it so that it has a human-readable URL you can refer to.

+### Running the Guide Locally

-To spin up the site on your local machine, you can create a virtual environment to install the dependencies first:
+Alternatively, you can spin up the site on your local machine by creating a virtual environment to install the dependencies first:

 ```bash
 $ conda create -n aisg-kh-guide python=3.12.8